LucasBehrendt/gamers-ground/README.md

 ## Automated Testing

 Using Django TestCase automated python testing was performed, which helped show the benefits of writing tests for code.
 For this project a Minimum Viable Product was prioritized, therefore the application was built before the tests were written.
-Due to time constraints not all code have been tested, but a large portion have been covered as evident by the coverage report below.
+Due to time constraints, not all code have been tested, but a large portion have been covered as evident by the coverage report below.

 The local sqlite3 database provided the test database used.
-To achieve best practices and the clearest test environment, the tests have been created in files named after the python file being tested, ie views.py tests live in test_views.py etc. The files are themself found in a 'tests' folder in each of the apps where testing was performed.
+To achieve best practices and the clearest test environment, the tests have been created in files named after the python file being tested, i.e. views.py tests live in test_views.py etc. The files are themself found in a 'tests' folder in each of the apps where testing was performed.

 When creating tests, the coverage package was used to generate an html report of the tests.
-From the report, the tested code can be reviewed and the exact lines of code not covered by written tests are marked.
+From the report, the tested code can be reviewed, and the exact lines of code not covered by written tests are marked.
 By utilizing this tool, a high coverage for the files tested was achieved.

-A total of 58 tests were written for the cart, checkout and products apps.
+A total of 58 tests were written for the cart, checkout, and products apps.
 A total coverage of 86% was achieved, while the tested apps all came close to 100% coverage.
 The result is presented below.

 <details>